cefnoram/siger/sop-10.rst

 Asset Management
 ================
-Reduce costs and wasteful spending on IT assets you thought were lost or didn’t realize you owned.
+Reduce costs and wasteful spending on IT assets you thought were lost or did not realize you owned.
 Automatic asset discovery and auditing gather and record asset information for everything on your network, giving you the ability to take control of your IT environment and make better decisions with complete hardware, software and configuration data about all of your assets.
 The Inventory module includes popular features such as Asset Discovery, Auditing, Audit on Demand, Unassigned
 Equipment Inventory and Asset Retirement.

 Self Service Portal